BetaDims/My_site_CV/README.md

-# DimsB_website
+# My own website
-This repository containts all the code that is used for my own website
+This repository containts all the code that is used for my own website and it can be used as a reference for anyone.